Adopt Positive Thinking

 Before you Take the Final Leap

-You may be thinking about the possibilities and freedom of
+You may think about the possibilities and freedom of

 need to take into consideration before making the big jump.

-Many people dream about having the time to do what they want and work when they want but freelance writing is still a job, whether you decided to do it full-time or part-time.
-You need to have discipline and be determined to succeed or you'll end up doing what you want all day long without any pay.
-Freelancing can brings with it many opportunities like the ability to work from anywhere (home, a coffee shop, or even a new city), you'll also gain respect from your peers and it is a personal accomplishment to be proud of.
+Many people dream about having the time to do what they want and work when they want but freelance writing is still a job, whether you do it full-time or part-time.
+You need to have discipline and determination to succeed or you'll end up doing what you want all day long with no pay.
+Freelancing can bring with it many opportunities like the ability to work from anywhere (the home, a coffee shop, or even a new city), you'll also gain respect from your peers and it is a personal accomplishment to be proud of.
 If you can succeed as a freelancer, the doors are wide open to all kinds of work.
 There are endless niches and areas to specialize in from direct-sales copy, to ghostwriting and blogging.

 And don't forget to show some gratitude.
 Give others around you as much opportunities as possible to grow as individuals, to explore the world and challenge themselves and you'll find you will start doing the same with your work too.
 Freelancing can be a win-win situation for people that have the heart, and guts to push forward through obstacles, that can overcome rejections and still stand tall.

 Take some time and write out your answers to the following questions.
 This will give you a better idea and understanding about yourself, the work you want to pursue and the way to approach it.

 1. What does the writers’ life mean to you?

 2. What is more valuable to you than a writing career?